Democratic (Party) Direction

 obviously someone running as a democrat in Illinois is going to have different interests than a democrat running in Nevada but the differentiation between local and national levels is jacked up in the public eye due to the near-death of local media and reliance on polling that's on top of that. you really do need people going door to door and not polls

-mh, Friday, 27 February 2026 15:18 (one week ago)
+mh, Friday, 27 February 2026 15:18 (two months ago)

 jaymc, I think mh makes a good point if you really think these consultants are to blame: who are they? why are their politics uniformly centrist/right-wing? why do Democrats continue to pay for their services if they aren't effective?